 After one session, a parent commented:

 “You need to have a website, so we can get more information.
 What you teach is so simple and easy.
-Survival is just common sense.”
+The way you teach survival is just common sense.”
 (At that instant, I knew I had the title for something.)

 Also, I was getting increasingly concerned about the proliferation of “survival” shows on TV.
 While the shows did get people interested in the concept of survival, most of them sacrifice valid information for higher ratings.
 Some of the participants’ shenanigans are dangerous, and provided a very bad role model for inexperienced viewers.